A. N. M. Ehsanul Hoque Milan

-Abu Naser Muhammad Ehsanul Haque Milan (born 26 March 1957) is a Bangladeshi politician affiliated with the Bangladesh Nationalist Party (BNP).
-He served as Member of Parliament for Chandpur-1 from 1996 to 2006 and was the state minister for education from 2001 to 2006 under Prime Minister Khaleda Zia.
+Abu Naser Muhammad Ehsanul Hoque Milan (আবু নাসের মুহাম্মদ এহসানুল হক মিলন; born 1 January 1957) is a Bangladeshi politician affiliated with the Bangladesh Nationalist Party (BNP).
+He has been the incumbent Jatiya Sangsad member representing the Chandpur-1 constituency and the incumbent minister of education since February 2026.
+He represented the same constituency from 1996 to 2006 and was the state minister for education from 2001 to 2006 under Prime Minister Khaleda Zia.

 Early life and education

-Milon was born in Kachua, Chandpur (then part of Cumilla) on 26 March 1957.
-His father, Obaidul Haque worked as a government officer and his mother, Mahmuda Haque, was a homemaker.
-He completed his secondary education at Sher‑e‑Bangla Nagar Government Boys' High School and higher secondary education at Government Intermediate Technical College (now Government Science College).
+Milan was born in Kachua, Chandpur (then part of Comilla), on 1 January 1957.
+His father, Obaidul Haque, worked as a government officer, and his mother was Mahmuda Haque.
+He completed his secondary education at Sher-e-Bangla Nagar Government Boys' High School and higher secondary education at Government Intermediate Technical College (now Government Science College).

-He earned a chemistry degree from the University of Dhaka.
-In 1982, Milon moved to the United States and obtained an MBA from New York Institute of Technology.
+Milan earned a chemistry degree from the University of Dhaka.
+In 1982, Milon moved to the United States and obtained an MBA from the New York Institute of Technology.
 He served as an adjunct lecturer at Brooklyn College and Borough of Manhattan Community College, and worked professionally as a chemist in the pharmaceutical industry.
-In 2018, he earned a PhD in political science from the International Islamic University Malaysia; his dissertation examined the role of technical and vocational education and training in Bangladesh’s socioeconomic development.
+In 2018, he earned a PhD in political science from the International Islamic University Malaysia; his dissertation examined the role of technical and vocational education and training in Bangladesh's socioeconomic development.